Odda Municipality: Geography

-Odda municipality was very mountainous and the settlements were all located in valleys.
+Odda Municipality was very mountainous and the settlements were all located in valleys.
+The highest point in the municipality was the 1721.2 m tall mountain Sandfloegga.
 Because of the many mountains, there were many large waterfalls including Låtefossen, Espelandsfossen, and Tyssestrengene.
 There are also many large lakes such as Sandvinvatnet, Votna, Valldalsvatnet, Røldalsvatnet, Ringedalsvatnet, Langavatnet, and parts of Ståvatn.
 On top of the high mountains in western Odda is the vast Folgefonna glacier, including the Buarbreen glacier near the town of Odda.
-Part of Folgefonna National Park is in Odda.
-The western part of the municipality sits on top of the southern part of the Hardangervidda plateau, which also includes part of the Hardangervidda National Park.
+Part of Folgefonna National Park was in Odda as well.
+The western part of the municipality sat on top of the southern part of the Hardangervidda plateau, which also includes part of the Hardangervidda National Park.
 The mountains Kistenuten and Sandfloegga are located on the plateau.

+Ullensvang Municipality was located to the north, Vinje Municipality (in Telemark county) was located to the east, Suldal Municipality and Sauda Municipality (both in Rogaland county) were located to the south, Etne Municipality was located to the southwest, and Kvinnherad Municipality was located to the west.

 Transportation

 The municipality sat at a crossroads of two major roads.
 The European route E134 highway runs east–west through Odda municipality, cutting through many mountains in the Røldal Tunnel, Horda Tunnel, Austmannali Tunnel, and Haukeli Tunnel.
 The other main road is the Norwegian National Road 13 which runs north–south through the municipality.
 The two roads run together from Seljestad to Håra.
 At Eitrheim, the Folgefonna Tunnel connects Odda to the neighboring area of Mauranger in Kvinnherad Municipality, cutting through the mountains under the Folgefonna glacier.